AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/options-reference.md

 2. `DeveloperToolsProtocol.CreateHttp(Uri, TimeSpan)` - creates HTTP connection with provided parameters.
 Note: you need to reconfigure `Developer Tools` listener port independently by following [Settings page](./settings.md).
 3. `DeveloperToolsProtocol.CreateHttp(IpAddress, int? port, TimeSpan)` - creates HTTP connection with provided parameters.
 When port is unset, default `29414` is used.
 4. `DeveloperToolsProtocol.CreateNamedPipe(string)` - creates Named Pipe connection.
 This option is only compatible with Desktop platforms and might be preferred if there are connectivity issues on the local machine.
 Named Pipe name will be automatically passed to the `Developer Tools` instance.
-5Default: `DeveloperToolsProtocol.GetDefaultForPlatform()` - currently returns `DefaultHttp` on all platforms.
+5. Default: `DeveloperToolsProtocol.GetDefaultForPlatform()` - currently returns `DefaultHttp` on all platforms.

 ## DeveloperToolsOptions.DiagnosticLogger